Skip to main content

 A commercial credit report on a building company can be ordered by any homeowner without the builder's consent.
 The Privacy Act's consumer credit provisions apply to natural persons, not corporations.

-The infomration on a commercial credit report matters.
-Particularly in the context of a market where subcontractor payment disputes are the precursor to the insolvency events described in Q7.
+The information on a commercial credit report matters, particularly in a market where subcontractor payment disputes are the precursor to the insolvency events described in Check 6 of 8.

 What you can find yourself, and what you can't